Loru-Roraito/JavaDnD/README.md

 Any feedback is appreciated.
 I don't know much about coding, but I'd like to improve.

-Default language is Italian.
-More languages can and will be added.
-Though some tweaking may be necessary.
-Most of the game info has been translated/transcribed by myself, so some mistakes are present.
+Default language is English, but some sections are in italian/english only Most of the game info has been translated/transcribed by myself, so mistakes are surely present.

 Elements not in OGL are not included, unless I included some by mistake.
 If that has happened, I will make sure to remove them.